This page will lay out as much information as possible about being a vendor in the Pride, Not Prejudice Market.

 Accessibility & Concerns

 If you would like to discuss any of this, have questions, concerns, etc. Please reach out to us at email@example.com or within the Vendor Facebook group (linked below).
-If you’d prefer to speak by phone, please provide your phone number in the email and we will arrange to call you.
+If you’d prefer to speak by phone, please provide your phone number in a message and we will arrange to call you.